-Roughriders reportedly finalizing deal for quarterback Vince Young
+Vince Young's agent says he's finalizing deal with Roughriders

 He went to the Pro Bowl again following the 2009 season.
 Last month, Young pleaded no contest and was sentenced to 18 months of probation for a 2016 drunk-driving arrest in Austin, Texas.

-Young currently works for Texas promoting diversity and community engagement.
+Young, a native of Houston, currently works for Texas promoting diversity and community engagement.

+News of Young’s arrival in Saskatchewan prompted Calgary quarterback Bo Levi, a fellow Texan to tweet: “Looking forward to battling this guy.
+Big name coming to the CFL . leighsteinberg 2 Texas boys about to battle it out.”

+But Glenn, an 18-year CFL veteran, responded on Twitter with: “BoLeviMitchell CFL leighsteinberg you giving him the job already lol.”

 Earlier this week, Steinberg said Young had spoken to Chris Jones, the Riders head coach/GM.
 Steinberg added Young was not only impressed with Jones but also the Riders’ rabid fans and the prospect of playing at the new Mosaic Stadium.